Alfalfa: Modern cultivation

-Like other legumes, its root nodules contain bacteria, Sinorhizobium meliloti, with the ability to fix nitrogen, producing a high-protein feed regardless of available nitrogen in the soil.
+Symbiosis allows Alfalfa to produce a nutritious feed regardless of available nitrogen in the soil.
 Its nitrogen-fixing ability (which increases soil nitrogen) and its use as an animal feed greatly improve agricultural efficiency.

-Alfalfa can be sown in spring or fall, and does best on well-drained soils with a neutral pH of 6.8–7.5.
+Alfalfa can be sown in spring or fall and does best on well-drained soils with a neutral pH of 6.8–7.5.
 Alfalfa requires sustained levels of potassium and phosphorus to grow well.
 It is moderately sensitive to salt levels in both the soil and irrigation water, although it continues to be grown in the arid southwestern United States, where salinity is an emerging issue.
 Soils low in fertility should be fertilized with manure or a chemical fertilizer, but correction of pH is particularly important.
 Usually a seeding rate of 13-20 kg/ha is recommended, with differences based upon region, soil type, and seeding method.
 A nurse crop is sometimes used, particularly for spring plantings, to reduce weed problems and soil erosion, but can lead to competition for light, water, and nutrients.

 In most climates, alfalfa is cut three to four times a year, but it can be harvested up to 12 times per year in Arizona and southern California.
 Total yields are typically around 8 t/ha in temperate environments, but yields have been recorded up to 20 t/ha.
 Yields vary with region, weather, and the crop's stage of maturity when cut.
 Later cuttings improve yield, but with reduced nutritional content.